indrajithekanayake/portfolio/content/talks/2023/Mentor IEEE VoLT Program.md

   - 2023_talks
 ---

-Mentored two student community leaders through IEEE VoLT organized by [IEEE Member and Geographic Activities](https://www.linkedin.com/company/ieee-member-and-geographic-activities/)
+Mentored two student community leaders through IEEE VoLT organized by <a href="https://www.linkedin.com/company/ieee-member-and-geographic-activities/" target="_blank">IEEE Member and Geographic Activities</a>

 If someone wants to take part in IEEE leadership I highly recommend the VoLT program and I will be a mentor coming years too.

-Thank you professor [](https://www.linkedin.com/in/ACoAACw2Ci4BskAdnCv2-7hljG-3T5S731xNFNo)[Mousmi Ajay Chaurasia](https://www.linkedin.com/in/mousmi-ajay-chaurasia-17a4a7188/) for sending this cool sleeping blanket
+Thank you professor <a href="https://www.linkedin.com/in/mousmi-ajay-chaurasia-17a4a7188/" target="_blank">Mousmi Ajay Chaurasia</a> for sending this cool sleeping blanket

 **Event Photographs:**
 <p>